- What is a Singapore Employment Pass?

 As a result, companies worldwide are increasingly warming up to the idea of expanding operations here and obtaining Singapore Employment Pass (EP) work visas for their employees.

-Once you have fulfilled all the application requirements, the terms of the contract between you and the prospective company will determine your length of stay.
-A typical Singapore employment pass is valid for 1 or 2 years, giving you the chance to renew your work pass in case you want to lengthen your stay.
+Once an applicant has fulfilled the application requirements, the terms of the contract between them and the prospective company will determine their length of stay.

-Find out what it takes to be a Singapore Employment Pass visa holder.
+Find out what it takes to be a Singapore EP holder.